Nixon

 The First Threshold at 48 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Nixon makes the active choice to engage in the cover-up.
 "We're going to stonewall this thing."
 He crosses the line from plausible deniability into obstruction of justice, setting in motion his own destruction., moving from reaction to action.

 At 96 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False victory turns to defeat: Nixon wins the 1972 election in a landslide, his greatest political triumph.
+Of particular interest, this crucial beat False victory turns to defeat: Nixon wins the 1972 election in a landslide, his greatest political triumph.
 But simultaneously, the Watergate investigation intensifies.
 Judge Sirica demands answers.
 The tapes become known.
 Victory contains the seeds of destruction., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 144 minutes (75% through) represents the emotional nadir.
 Here, The Supreme Court orders Nixon to release the tapes (United States v.
 Nixon).
 The "smoking gun" tape proves his guilt.
 All is lost - impeachment is certain.
 Nixon breaks down, kneeling with Kissinger to pray.
-The "whiff of death" - his presidency, legacy, and sense of self die., demonstrates the protagonist at their lowest point.
+The "whiff of death" - his presidency, legacy, and sense of self die., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 156 minutes initiates the final act resolution at 81% of the runtime.
 Nixon realizes he must resign.
 Haig and the cabinet make clear he has no support left.
 Nixon synthesizes all he's learned: he will leave office but on his terms.
 "I gave them a sword, and they stuck it in and twisted it with relish.
 I guess if I'd been in their position, I'd have done the same."., demonstrating the transformation achieved throughout the journey.